TLDR

 The Illustration: Vitamin D Testing and Low-Value Care

-Switzerland offers a natural experiment.
-Two successive policies targeted the same unnecessary practice — routine Vitamin D testing for low-risk patients:
+Switzerland offers a natural experiment: two successive policies targeting the same unnecessary practice — routine Vitamin D testing for low-risk patients.
+A clinical recommendation in 2021, followed by a coverage restriction in 2022.
+The results were strikingly different.

-The contrast is striking.
-Soft nudges and hard levers can both work — but they do not work equally.
+The full case study, including the data, methodology, and results, is covered in detail in this post.
+The key takeaway for this talk: soft nudges and hard levers can both work, but they do not work equally.

 What We Can Do With Routine Data

-The core message is encouraging: no control group is not the end of the world.
-When rich longitudinal claims data are available, interrupted time series can produce credible causal estimates of policy effects — as long as the analysis is done carefully.
+The core message is, I believe, encouraging: no control group is not the end of the world.
+When rich longitudinal claims data are available, interrupted time series can produce credible causal estimates of policy effects.
+As long as the analysis is done carefully.

 Administrative data from health insurance systems like SWICA’s are a powerful resource for real-world evidence.
 They cover large populations, track individuals over time, and record actual healthcare utilization rather than self-reported behavior.
 These are precisely the properties that make ITS viable.